sib-swiss/gsoc-2017/data/projects/syntenydotplot.md

 ##### Requirements

-The intern should have moderate to advanced knowledge in python, and javascript is a plus.
+The intern should have moderate to advanced knowledge in Python, and JavaScript is a plus.
 Web design and development skills are needed.
-Creativity for new features and ways to visualize the data available in are also a plus.
+Creativity for new features and ways to visualize the data available are also a plus.